antoniorecupero1977-droid/portfolio/README.md

 - A higher R² means the model explains the data better.
 - A lower RMSE means the predictions are closer to the observed anomalies.

-Note: Even if the polynomial model shows a better fit (higher R²), extrapolation beyond the historical range can be unstable.
+⚠️ Note: Even if the polynomial model shows a better fit (higher R²), extrapolation beyond the historical range can be unstable.
 These statistical forecasts should not be considered climate scenario models, but rather illustrative trend projections.

+## Results Interpretation
+Based on the evaluation metrics obtained:

+- **Linear Regression**:
+  - R² ≈ 0.76 → explains ~76% of the variability in the historical data
+  - RMSE ≈ 0.19°C → average prediction error on historical anomalies
+  - Captures the long-term trend but underestimates recent acceleration

+- **Polynomial Regression (degree 3)**:
+  - R² ≈ 0.91 → explains ~91% of the variability, significantly better fit
+  - RMSE ≈ 0.12°C → lower average error
+  - Follows more closely the recent upward trend

+### Takeaway
+- The polynomial model statistically fits the past data better.
+- The linear model is simpler and more stable but less accurate in describing recent decades.
+- ⚠️ Extrapolation beyond the historical range (after 2025) should be interpreted cautiously, especially for the polynomial model.
+These results are illustrative and **not a substitute for physics-based climate projections (e.g., CMIP/IPCC scenarios)**.